katiejolly/blog/_posts/2018-01-05-heat-reports-boston.md

 Thoughts and next steps
 =======================

 Of course, there are other variables that help explain the variance.
 One such variable might be the percent of homes that are renter-occupied (as opposed to owner-occupied).
+Another (important) angle to consider is the spatial nature of the data.
+I want to look at measures like spatial autocorrelation to have a better understanding of the distribution of 311 reports.

 In one of my next posts, I'll go through my site selection process for choose community centers/libraries/other public spaces in which Boston should advertise heating-assistance programs.
 I'd also love to hear your thoughts on other variables to look at or ways to improve my analysis.
 Thanks for reading!